JOB SEARCH ACTION PLAN

 STEP 2: CHOOSE YOUR JOB SEARCH GOAL FOR THIS PHASE

-I want to test out a possible long-term career path
+I want to test possible long-term directions

-I want to build up real-world experience and confidence
+I want to build experience and confidence

 STEP 3: DEFINE YOUR DAILY AND WEEKLY ACTIONS